david-swift/GraphQLKit/README.md

 ### Transfer the API’s Data Structure
 The first step for creating type-safe GraphQL queries and mutations in Swift is transferring the API’s types.

+I recommend using [GraphQL Viewer][6] for automatically generating the type definitions.
+If you prefer transferring it manually, follow these instructions.

 #### Create a Query Type
 Create a query using `@GraphQLQuery`: